nicenemo/vibe_coding_mcp_presentation/sheets/11_human_intervention.md

 * Read documentation
 * Watch a tutorial video
-* Generate a sample project
+* Write a sample project
 * Feed to LLM as example for fixing

 </div>